 Foreign currency translation gain

-Weighted average number of shares, outstanding basic and diluted
+Weighted average number of shares of common stock outstanding – basic and diluted